 VEC Main Concern Resettlement Resettlement of population in inundated areas that required compensation, relocation and livelihood restoration plans to make affected people to be better- off.
-Employment & Economic Creation of jobs, money circulation, demand for Opportunity necessities, construction materials, and services.
+Employment & Economic Opportunity Creation of jobs, money circulation, demand for necessities, construction materials, and services.
 Forestry Project lands that create losses to forest areas.
-Inundation to Project lands that lead losses of historical/cultural historical/cultural resources resources.
+Inundation to historical/cultural resources Project lands that lead losses of historical/cultural resources.
 Watershed erosion/silt run-off If the existing condition of erosion/silt run-off in the watershed is sufficient to jeopardize the life of the dam by an excessive filling rate, consideration must be given to expand the project to include a watershed reforestation program.

-Table 5.1-4 VECs during Pre-Construction, Construction and Operation Phases
+Table 5.1-4 VECs during Pre-Construction, Construction and Operation Phases ecology and water uses